 Mood Disorder Research

-The Mood Disorders Program is committed to providing expert care to adult patients and their families, while conducting research to advance scientific knowledge.
-We are dedicated to improving clinical outcomes of under-served patients with mood disorders, particularly those presenting with rapid cycling bipolar disorder, co-occurring anxiety and substance misuse/abuse, legal complications, and members of the Ohio Guard and Reserve.
-The research we do in the Mood Disorders Program focuses not only on symptom improvement, but also on function and disability with an objective to ultimately improve patient quality of life.
+The Mood Disorders Program is committed to providing expert care to adult patients and their families while conducting research to advance scientific knowledge.
+We are dedicated to improving clinical outcomes of under-served patients with mood disorders, particularly those presenting with rapid cycling bipolar disorder, co-occurring anxiety and substance misuse/abuse, legal complications, and Ohio Guard and Reserve members.
+The research we do in the Mood Disorders Program focuses not only on symptom improvement but also on function and disability to ultimately improve patient quality of life.

 Why We Do What We Do

 Ohio Army National Guard PTSD Study

 The Ohio Army National Guard Mental Health Initiative (OHARNG-MHI) began in 2008 to evaluate the relationships between resilience and risk factors of developing PTSD and other mental illness.
 The study, led by Dr. Joseph Calabrese, recently completed its ninth and final year of data collection.